 Speaking and Listening

 'Reading and writing float on a sea of talk' (Britton, 1971).

-At St. George's we aim to develop pupils who speak with confidence and clarity.
+At St. George's the development of talk underpins all learning.
+Through targeted teaching of vocabulary and key knowledge, we aim to develop pupils who speak with confidence and clarity.

 Through working together, in pairs and in small groups, children learn to: